wazuh/wazuh-packages/rpms/README.md

     Usage: ./generate_rpm_package.sh [OPTIONS]

         -b,   --branch <branch>     [Required] Select Git branch or tag e.g. master -t,   --target <target>     [Required] Target package to build [manager/api/agent].
         -a,   --architecture <arch> [Optional] Target architecture of the package [x86_64/i386].
         -r,   --revision <rev>      [Optional] Package revision that append to version e.g. x.x.x-rev -l,   --legacy              [Optional] Build package for CentOS 5.
         -s,   --store <path>        [Optional] Set the destination path of package.
+By default, an output folder will be created.
         -j,   --jobs <number>       [Optional] Number of parallel jobs when compiling.
         -p,   --path <path>         [Optional] Installation path for the package.
 By default: /var.
         -d,   --debug               [Optional] Build the binaries with debug symbols and create debuginfo packages.
 By default: no.
         -c,   --checksum <path>     [Optional] Generate checksum on the desired path (by default, if no path is specified it will be generated on the same directory than the package).
-        -h, --help                Show this help.
+        -src, --source              [Optional] Generate the source package in the destination directory -h,   --help                Show this help.

     ```
-    * To build a wazuh-manager package for x86_64, revision 3821 and store it in `/tmp`:
+    * To build a wazuh-manager package for `x86_64`, revision `myrev` and store it in `/tmp`:
+        `# ./generate_rpm_package.sh -b v3.10.2 -s /tmp -t manager -a x86_64 -r myrev`.
+    * To build a wazuh-manager package for `x86_64`, revision `myrev`, store it in `/tmp` and also generate the source package:
-        `# ./generate_rpm_package.sh -b v3.8.2 -s /tmp -t manager -a x86_64 -r 3821`.
+        `# ./generate_rpm_package.sh -b v3.10.2 -s /tmp -t manager -a x86_64 -r myrev -src`.
-    * To build a wazuh-agent package for i386 with `-j15`, revision 3 and store it in `/tmp`:
+    * To build a wazuh-agent package for `i386` with `-j15`, revision 3 and store it in `/tmp`:
-        `# ./generate_rpm_package.sh -b v3.8.2 -s /tmp -t agent -a x86_64 -j 15 -r 3`.
+        `# ./generate_rpm_package.sh -b v3.10.2 -s /tmp -t agent -a x86_64 -j 15 -r 3`.
-    * To build a wazuh-api package from branch 3.9 and store it in `/tmp`:
+    * To build a wazuh-api package from branch 3.10 and store it in `/tmp`:
-        `# ./generate_rpm_package.sh -b 3.9 -s /tmp -t api -a x86_64 -r 0`.
+        `# ./generate_rpm_package.sh -b 3.10 -s /tmp -t api -a x86_64 -r 0`.
-    * To build a wazuh-manager x86_64 package for `/opt/ossec` directory and store it in `/tmp`:
+    * To build a wazuh-manager `x86_64` package for `/opt/ossec` directory and store it in `/tmp`:
-        `# ./generate_rpm_package.sh -b v3.8.2 -s /tmp -t manager -a x86_64 -r 0.1 -p /opt`.
+        `# ./generate_rpm_package.sh -b v3.10.2 -s /tmp -t manager -a x86_64 -r 0.1 -p /opt`.

     If you build a package using `-d` parameter, you need to install the `wazuh-xxxxx` and the `wazuh-xxxxx-debuginfo` package in order to install the debugging symbols of the package if you want to debug the binaries using `gdb` for example.

-3. When the execution finishes, you can find your `.src.rpm` and the `.rpm` packages in specified folder.
+3. When the execution finishes, you can find your `.rpm` package in specified folder.

 ## More Packages